 P90s land right in the middle of the two aforementioned pickup types, they have a higher output than single-coils but lower than a humbucker, making them pretty versatile tools, and I would say they are better suited for blues and rock music.
 The best of both worlds.

 Hardware depicts some qualities of the guitar, such as stability and the ability to stay in tune.
-While you should look out for them, most of the guitars in this price range are already equipped at least with decent hardware, if not superb.
+While you should look out for them, most of the electric guitars in this price range are already equipped at least with decent hardware, if not superb.

 Playability and Versatility